 In 1981, the club adopted a new white and navy strip designed by French manufacturers, Patrick, who saw fit to make the ram crest face right instead of left (incidentally also removing the text).
-This coincided with a decline that took Derby into Division Three by 1984, where the club celebrated their centenary with a special crest (with the ram once again facing left).
+This coincided with a decline that took Derby into Division Three by 1984, where the club celebrated their centenary with a special crest.
 The following season (1985-86) the text was restored but the ram still faced right.

 Successive promotions in 1986 and 1987 brought Derby back to the top flight.

 During this period Derby were backed by self styled socialist millionaire and international states person, Robert Maxwell whose various publishing companies appeared on the team shirts in addition to his own moniker.
 When Cap'n Bob fell into disgrace and then off his yacht in November 1991, the money dried up and Derby dropped into Division Two.
 In 1993, Bukta took over from Umbro and Derby's ram once again turned left and the script was removed.

 In 1995 Puma took over the contract as Derby's kit supplier and took the opportunity to introduce their own design for the club crest.
 This was redesigned in 1997, when the diamond was removed as was the date of Derby's formation.